jjgradwell/RecipeLang/readme.md

 ## File Meta Data

 Each piece of meta data is defined using the @ symbol followed by a single word.
-The text for the meta data is tab delimited.
+The text for the meta data is separated by a tab.

 `@name` Contains the name of the recipe